fractalqb/groph/README.md

 ### Access Performance

 Access performance is measured by writing and reading graph edges of a graph with a fixed number of vertices.
 While this does not tell anything about the quality of the provided algorithms theses operations are frequently called in inner loops of most algorithms.
-I.e. access performance will make factor of algorithm's performance.
+I.e. access performance will make a factor of algorithm's performance.

 Other graph implementations are run against the groph top-speed graph.
-Use the numbers from the internal benchmark to estimate other comparisons.
+Use the numbers from groph's internal benchmark to estimate other comparisons.

 _Feedback on the benchmark project is very welcome to improve the validity of the comparison!_